AlubJ/BactaTank-Classic/docs/tutorials/index.md

 # Tutorials
-The go-to page to showcase more specific cababilities of BactaTank Classic.
+The go-to page to showcase more specific capabilities of BactaTank Classic.